chelahmy/harubi/README.md

 http://example.com/?q=system/gettime
 ```

-Through out the documentation we will use beat() more often then blow().
+Through out the documentation we will use beat() more often then blow(), for the beat() request verbosity which is clearer to explain.

 ### Example 2